 Worm Factory Composter

 I have a Worm Factory vermiculture composter.
-I like its tray design and the container with spigot to catch the nutrient rich "worm tea".
-A detailed instruction book, shreded paper and coca fiber brick comes in the kit.
+I like its tray design and the container with a spigot to catch the nutrient-rich "worm tea."
+A detailed instruction book, shredded paper and coca fiber brick comes in the kit.
 Once you get the composter and get it set up, then you can order your red wiggler worms.
-This adds another rung to the sustainability ladder, because the worms can also be used as bait to catch fish.
+This adds another rung to the sustainability ladder because the worms can also be used as bait to catch fish.

 It is much better for you and for the environment if you use mulch from your own yard.
 In fact, when we lived in the city, we used to pick up the neighbors' bags of leaves to use in our yard and compost pile.